-- Recover Full Cost of Providing Service: This ensures that the utility is sustainable in the long term and not underfunded or subsidized by other municipal revenues. - Rates Should Reflect the Costs to Serve Customers
+- Recover Full Cost of Providing Service: This ensures that the utility is sustainable in the long term and not underfunded or subsidized by other municipal revenues. - Rates Should Reflect the Costs to Serve Customers - Rates and Fees Should be Easy to Understand: This speaks to the use of a complicated ERU noted above.

-- Rates and Fees Should be Easy to Understand: This speaks to the use of a complicated ERU noted above. - Send a Price Signal to Consumers Regarding the Costs of Consumption: Simply put, this principle is about using a combination of fixed and variable rates that results in charging higher users more than lower users. - Ensure Administrative Efficiency and Simplicity - Implement Separate Rates and Fees for Water and Sewer Utilities - Unexpected Changes to Customers Bills Should be Minimized
+- Send a Price Signal to Consumers Regarding the Costs of Consumption: Simply put, this principle is about using a combination of fixed and variable rates that results in charging higher users more than lower users. - Ensure Administrative Efficiency and Simplicity - Implement Separate Rates and Fees for Water and Sewer Utilities - Unexpected Changes to Customers Bills Should be Minimized

-The two options presented in this report include a full rate structure revision and a phased approach.
-Intergroup is proposing that the City proceed with a phased approach in order to minimize the impact of customer bills.
-These two options have been modelled and the table below provides a summary of potential utility bill impacts.
+Intergroup is proposing that the City proceed with a phased approach to minimize the impact on customer bills.
+The table below provides a summary of recommended utility bill impacts.